-The northern extent of the residential area of Korora is approximately 1 km to the south of Pelican Beach.
+The northern extent of the residential area of Korora is approximately 1km to the south of the project site.
 Korora is located on the eastern side of the Pacific Highway between the highway and Korora Beach.
 It is accessed from James Small Drive off the Pacific Highway.
 James Small Drive meets the highway at the southern and northern extents of Korora.
 It is the main through road within the settlement.